 In 2018 Sean Miller went viral with his app which let users report excrement to the San Francisco authorities.
-Snapcrap was a hit with the media.
+Snapcrap's viral marketing campaign was a hit with the media.
 It was impressive as Sean was just in the process of learning to code when he launched the app on iOS and Android.
-He was able to use the media attention to get a job with a fintech.
-Sean shares his advice in this interview on learning to code and how to get media coverage for your startup.
+He was able to use the media attention to get a fintech job as a software developer.
+Sean shares his advice in this interview on learning to code, getting a job in fintech and how to make a viral marketing campaign for your startup.

 I was actually recently laid off due to Covid-19.
 I had a really amazing job and was sad to lose it, but I’m taking the opportunity to work on side projects and visit my family in Vermont so it’s all working out.
 As for my background, I studied business in college and relocated to the Bay Area for work after school.
 My first job out here was working in sales at a startup.